SmittyHalibut/coax-trap-form/README.md

 too much C/ft to get down to 100pF.
 The best I could do was with my RG8/X, down to 137pF and 3.575uH, 6.25 turn on a 3.1in form.

-This is that form, with holes in the right places for coax and attachments.
+The included STL is that form, with holes in the right places for coax and attachments.
 Printed vertically like a tower, **THIS WILL NOT BE STRUCTURAL!**
 My intention is to feed the antenna wire through a nylon rope so the rope is tensioned, but the wire is not.
 The trap structure will just be loosely